gvnadir/react-optimizations/README.md

 So we can see this behaviour by clicking the _click to incremental local_ button of the parent component (App).
 Whenever the button is clicked, the Child component is re-rendered even if no changes are made to its class.

+## react-memo branch

-2. React.memo() is the solution.
+React.memo() solves the problem above.

-   A child component wrapped with React.memo() will not be re-evaluated if no changes for his PROPS are made.
+A child component wrapped with React.memo() will not be re-rendered if no changes for its **props** are made.
 So why we don't use React.memo() for every component to optimize them?
 Because this optimization comes with a cost.
 Every time the component is about to re-render, React compares the prev props (that has stored) with the current props.

-   So the best use-case for using React.memo() is when we have a huge component tree with a large child components.
+So the best use-case for using React.memo() is when we have a huge component tree with many child components.
-   By stopping the render of one component, you can prevent the re-evaluation of N child components.
+By stopping the render of one component, you can prevent the re-rendering of N child components.

+To use React memo we just need to import it from 'react' and wrap our Child component with it.

-3. The React.memo() limit:
+### The React.memo() limitation

 How is the React.memo() comparison really made?

-   It's a shallow comparison then it will work only with primitive values!
+It's a shallow comparison then it will work only with **primitive values**.
-   If we pass a callback as a prop to out component, the React.memo() will fail cause it will perform a shallow comparison between the prev function and re-created one (they are two objects at the end) that have two different address in memory.
+If we pass a callback as a prop to our component, the React.memo() will fail cause it will perform a shallow comparison between the prev function and the re-created one (they are two objects at the end that have two different address in memory).
-   How to fix this limit?

 4. We can use the useCallback() hook. useCallback() will save a function of our choice somewhere in React's internal storage and will use the same function object